alanshortis/short.is/_posts/2019-01-07-webpack-and-babel-for-react-from-scratch.md

 {% endhighlight %}

 We should now have a marginally smaller bundle.
 Not by much, but it all helps.

-<h3 id="rr">Using React Router</h3>

-We're not going to go over using React Router, but to potentially save you some time there is a little additional config we can add to ensure it works properly when/if you need it.

-You'll quickly discover that you get an error when using any route other than `/`.
-This is because at the point of requesting the your page (e.g. `/about`) React Router has not been loaded, so the server does its best to fulfil the request by looking for something at that route, comes up short and throws a 404.

-Adding the below to our webpack config will ensure the dev server will fallback to `index.html` on all routes.
-Once loaded, React Router will pick up the route from the URL and show the expected page.

-{% highlight javascript %}devServer: {
-  historyApiFallback: true,
-},
-{% endhighlight %}

-This just covers the development server; you'll need to consider this when you deploy your code.

 <h3 id="conclusion">Conclusion</h3>